elg0nz/serverless-slack-status-light/Blog.md

 When working with Web applications we are used to sending relatively large and expensive JSON payloads, which is fine for servers with copious amounts of RAM and CPUs, but in Embedded devices, we have little room to play with.
 On a MCU where we have barely around 80 KB available, we need to be mindful about these sizes.
 In my implementation 300 characters was as much as I had available to work with, which meant having to make some important decisions on what should be sent down the line and what we could implicitly calculate without it being part of the payload.

 #### Doing integration early is still key to getting things done
-This system has many moving pieces, and a small misalignment in any of them would prevent the system from working correctly.
+This system has many moving pieces, and a small misalignment in any of these pieces would prevent the system from working correctly.
 Testing the system at multiple stages was key to making sure things were working as designed.
 In any system differences between running locally and remotely require fine adjustments.
-In this project where we have multiple third party dependencies (AWS IoT Core and Slack), these adjustments are not only expected, but something our software should be aware of.
+In this project where we have multiple third party dependencies (AWS IoT Core and Slack), these adjustments are not only expected, but something our software had to compensate for.

 # Results and Next steps
 I'm happy to say that this Jar has been running for the last few months and it has reduced the number of "Zoom guest appearances" to almost zero.
 One of my favorite things about this Jar is that you just need to plug it in to a USB battery and it's ready to go.
 No software to run, no servers to reboot "every once in a while".